 I am not a player to practice an hour doing lip slurs and pedals, resulting in a rough sound, tight chops, bruising and an uncomfortable feel.
 I have practiced all these for years, in the past.
 I have taken a long time to come to the realisation, that this is merely practicing for the sake of it and is not the reason I took up playing a musical instrument.
 I do like to play trumpet a lot though.
 Once I have everything up and running I go to the music.
 This has all the stamina, range, flexibilty and technique necessary for anything I encounter.
 Take it from me, I know: ‘play to sound good, don’t practice to get tired!’
 (I was told that by a very wise man)

 These Charlier etudes have everything a player needs to develop and hone his standards.
 They are also nice music, apart from being challenging.
 Apart from the odd run through of number 3, I just haven’t ‘perfected’ the first two to the standard I want to achieve.
 If you remember the advice of the great teacher, Arnold Jacobs, on this blog. ‘ It’s not what you sound like, it’s what you WANT to sound like.
 In my view, a student of the trumpet can’t and won’t improve if he/she only expects to sound the same.
-The student, and I include myself amongst that number, has to expect to sound better!
+The students, and I include myself amongst that number, have to expect to sound better!

 For study no. 2, for instance, I am always trying to think beauty of tone, not pushing the air too much; just let the air flow.
 I realised that I was thinning out the air when preparing to make an octave leap, so I concentrate on the note before the high one being full and beautiful, right up to the change.
 The same applies before I slur to a low note, too.
 I am always trying to connect every note, and use a nice thick quantity of air; even though I may be playing quietly.
 I never hurry and I constantly break the study into ever smaller segments, working out every detail and movement, until everything just flows.
 Many students may not be so patient, but it doesn’t bother me.
 I figure that I have months, if it takes that long, so I try to achieve something more each day.